 Morley Heights – Parkview

-The Park Point neighborhood is built on a seven-mile long island, Forming the world’s largest freshwater sandbar.
+The Park Point neighborhood is built on a seven-mile-long island, Forming the world’s largest freshwater sandbar.
 This spit of sand, connected to Duluth’s Canal Park district by the landmark Aerial Lift Bridge, creates the natural barrier between the inner harbor of Duluth and Superior, WI, and Lake Superior.
-The entire length of Park Point along Lake Superior is public beach.
+The entire length of Park Point along Lake Superior is a public beach.

 Offering spectacular vistas of the Duluth Harbor, Piedmont Heights also boasts wonderful recreational opportunities, with several miles of mountain biking and cross-country ski trails.
 Easy access to downtown Duluth and the bustling Miller Hill shopping district.
-A number of service and retail options are conveniently located along Piedmont Ave., which cuts through center of this neighborhood.
+Several service and retail options are conveniently located along Piedmont Ave., which cuts through the center of this neighborhood.
 Lake Superior College, one of Duluth’s technical campuses, is located in the Piedmont neighborhood.
 Home to Duluth’s Piedmont Elementary School.

-This busy neighborhood provides some of West Duluth’s most notable retail and service outlet, and services many of Duluth’s westernmost neighborhoods.
+This busy neighborhood provides some of West Duluth’s most notable retail and service outlets and services to many of Duluth’s westernmost neighborhoods.
 Easy access to Downtown Duluth via I-35.
-Community spirit is alive and well, and celebrated by a multi-day festival each summer known as Spirit Valley Days.
+Community spirit is alive and well and celebrated by a multi-day festival each summer known as Spirit Valley Days.
 Considered by some as part of West Duluth.